livekit/components-js/docs/docs/generated-docs/core/gettrackreferenceid.md

 # getTrackReferenceId

-Returns a id to identify the `TrackReference` based on participant and source.
+Returns a id to identify the `TrackReference` or `TrackReferencePlaceholder` based on participant, track source and trackSid.

 **Signature:**